HenrikBengtsson/future.BatchJobs/README.md

 For full control, or for more complicated backends such as clusters, one can use the configuration options available from the BatchJobs package.
 In summary, this type of configuration is done via a `.BatchJobs.R` configuration file, that can reside in either the current directory or the user's home directory
 (this file is only needed on compute nodes if nested asynchroneous calls should also use the same configuration).
+These settings are used by default if available.
+They also be explicitly specified by `backend(".BatchJobs.R")`.

 Below are some examples of `.BatchJobs.R` configuration scripts.